Bhargav19-root/docs/utm-rules/overview.md

 # UTM Rules Overview

-Learn how to automate and enforce UTM parameter standards with LinkUTM's powerful rules engine.
+Learn how to automate and enforce UTM parameter standards with linkutm's powerful rules engine.

 ## What are UTM Rules?

 UTM Rules allow you to automatically standardize, validate, and enforce consistency across all your UTM parameters.
-Instead of manually checking every link for compliance, set up rules once and let LinkUTM ensure quality automatically.
+Instead of manually checking every link for compliance, set up rules once and let linkutm ensure quality automatically.

 ## Why Use UTM Rules?